All Episodes

 I'll take that one.

-So Alex has a comparison, a historical comparison that he makes.
+So, Alex has a comparison, a historical comparison that he makes.

-It has to do with booze.
+What a shock it has to do with booze.

 alex jones